wmaynard/platform-common/CREATING_SERVICES.md

 	        Name = name;
 	        IntakeDate = intake ??
 DateTime.Now;
 	        Price = price;
-	        Birthday = birthday ?? intake;	// We may not always know their birthday }
+	        Birthday = birthday ??
+IntakeDate;	// We may not always know their birthday }
 	}